leox23/profile-card-component-main/README.md

 ### Continued development

-Specifically, my future goal for the kind of skills in this challenge, is to be able to use Flexbox and Css Grid in larger and more complex page layouts, and to be faster at debugging CSS in general, **just because it's not a programming language, doesn't mean it's not complex.**
+Specifically, my future goal for the kind of skills in this challenge, is to be able to use Flex-box and CSS Grid in larger and more complex page layouts, and to be faster at debugging CSS in general, **just because it's not a programming language, doesn't mean it's not complex.**

 ### Useful resources